 If you are in a program that helps pay for your drugs, some information in this Evidence of Coverage may not apply to you.
-We have included a separate insert, called the "Evidence of Coverage Rider for People Who Get Extra Help Paying for Prescription Drugs" (LIS Rider), that tells you about your drug coverage.
-If you don't have this insert, please call Customer Service and ask for the "Evidence of Coverage Rider for People Who Get Extra Help Paying for Prescription Drugs" (LIS Rider).
-Phone numbers for Customer Service are on the front cover.
+There is a separate document, called the "Evidence of Coverage Rider for People Who Get Extra Help Paying for Prescription Drugs" (LIS Rider) that tells you about your drug coverage.
+If you don't receive this document by mail, please call Member Services and ask for the "Evidence of Coverage Rider for People Who Get Extra Help Paying for prescription Drugs" (LIS Rider).
+Phone numbers for Member Services are on the front cover.

-Section 1.1 Use this chapter together with other materials that explain your drug coverage
+SECTION 1 Introduction Section 1.1 Use this chapter together with other materials that explain your drug coverage

 This chapter focuses on what you pay for your Part D prescription drugs.
 To keep things simple, we use "drug" in this chapter to mean a Part D prescription drug.
-As explained in Chapter 5, some drugs are covered under Original Medicare or are excluded by law.
+As explained in Chapter 6, some drugs are covered under Original Medicare or are excluded by law.